 If you believe that your legitimate calls are being flagged, take steps to remediate them with the carriers.
 If you are using PhoneBurner numbers, we can help and remediate on your behalf.
 If the number is your own, see each carrier's spam remediation website below.
 While we cannot guarantee the effectiveness of this approach, it's possible that these links may help you remove the spam label.
 We want to emphasize that PhoneBurner.com is not associated with these companies.

 - Verizon - https://voicespamfeedback.com/vsf/

 Need further assistance?

-If you still have questions and would like to request a direct consultation, you can email us at firstname.lastname@example.org.
+If you still have questions and want to request a direct consultation, email us at firstname.lastname@example.org.

 More info is also available in our blog post: Why You're Marked Scam Likely, and How to Fight Back